oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         input files will be skipped (a warning will be issued).
 For each rule, one test case will be created in the specified test folder (.tests/unit by default).
-                        After successful execution, tests can be run with 'pytest TESTPATH'. (default: None) --export-cwl FILE     Compile workflow to CWL and store it in given FILE.
+                        After successfull execution, tests can be run with 'pytest TESTPATH'. (default: None) --export-cwl FILE     Compile workflow to CWL and store it in given FILE.
                         (default: None)